 A truthful answer is: there is no universal answer because each child is different.
 The process of learning to swim depends on many factors (we will discuss the most important ones later in the article).

-Here are some general guidelines for children who attend weekly 30mins private swim lessons all year round:
+(we are assuming children attend weekly 30mins private swim lessons, all year round):

-- Babies who begin to learn to swim between the ages of 6 months-18 months old will take around a year and a half to two years to learn to be safe in the water (between 78-104 swim lessons).
+- Babies who begin to learn to swim between the ages of 6mo-18mo old will take around a year and a half to two years to learn swim independently and to be safe in the water (78-104 swim lessons)

-- Children who start swimming lessons between the ages of 18 months-3 years old will take about one year to learn to be safe in the water (about 52 swim lessons).
+- Children who start swimming lessons between the ages of 18mo -3 years old will take about one year to learn to be safe in the water (about 52 swim lessons)

-- Children older than 3 years old with no previous swimming experience will take about 6 months to one year to learn to be safe in the water (between 24-52 swim lessons).
+- Children older than 3 years old with no previous swimming experience will take about 6 months to one year to learn to be safe in the water (24-52 swim lessons)

 Now let’s take a look at the most important factors that come into play when learning to swim: the consistency and frequency of the lessons, fear of water, motor skills and natural abilities, group vs. private swimming lessons, age.